 - Chris Martenson and Adam Taggart at PeakProsperity.com, exploring the massive predicament caused by a system requiring perpetual growth on a finite planet.
 They’re full of great ideas to improve your life and the world from the ground up, becoming self-reliant, and in tune with the natural order.
 Their book Prosper is a nice choice for the cerebral husband/father (especially if Casey and Stansberry are too brash for his taste).

 - Richard Maybury.
 Another treasure, Richard’s Uncle Eric series are the best books on the planet for understanding the world geared for teens and preteens, and he writes a killer newsletter for adults called the Early Warning Report, “adapting and profiting from the collapse of the federal government’s empire”.
 I subscribe to a ton of material, but this I look forward to most.
 The strategic insights and perspective are as unique and well-reasoned as anything, anywhere.
 Try a sample here.

-Question authority, and stick it to the damn shepherd before he leads your family to the slaughterhouse.
+Remember to always question authority, and stick it to the damn shepherd before he leads your family to the slaughterhouse.

 Of course, you don’t have to give your husband anything for Father’s Day.
 He’s not in it for the fanfare.
 He just loves you, and your greasy kids.

 So make sure they have a craft or card, put on a Summer dress, whip up an Old Fashioned or three and a special dinner.
 Put the kids to bed early, and remember how you got into this Father’s Day mess in the first place.

 Because you just can’t keep your hands off each other.
 Cheers!

 Want to raise empowered, resilient kids who can see behind the curtain, who know how the money system works, and how to use it?